alessandroarduino/lenz-effect/ReadME.md

     - [scipy](https://scipy.org) (>=1.15.2)
     - [seaborn](https://seaborn.pydata.org/) (>=0.13.2)

-If [xarray](https://docs.xarray.dev/en/stable/index.html) is installed in your environment, be sure that a recent version (e.g., >=2025.9.0) is installed for compatibility with [numpy](https://numpy.org) >=2.0.

 The package version reported in brackets represents the oldest releases with which the tool has been tested.
 Older versions could work as well.

+If [xarray](https://docs.xarray.dev/en/stable/index.html) is installed in your environment, be sure that a recent version (e.g., >=2025.9.0) is installed for compatibility with [numpy](https://numpy.org) >=2.0.

 ## Input data

 Two kind of input data are provided and used for the dynamics simulations:
     - The results of electromagnetic simulations, needed to estimate the Lenz effect in rectangular plates for which an analytical solution of the induced currents is not available, are stored in the folder `em_simulations`;
-    - The experimental results are collected in the folder `experiment`, where also the output of the data processing is already provided.
+    - The experimental data can be downloaded from [this Zenodo repository](https://doi.org/10.5281/zenodo.17151932).
+The output of the data processing is already provided in the folder `experiment`.

 ## Output